kuddl/tech_case_memory_game/README.md

 - Look at the code and get familiar with it before doing anything.
 - Read all the instructions before starting so you get an idea of the order in which you will build the page.
 - Please stop/record the time while working on the assignment.
 It should be less than 3h.
 If you cannot finish within this timeframe, just stop anyway, we still have enough code to talk about. (just be honest to yourself and to us and keep the times "real" ;) ).
 - Bring your solutions to the tech interview session.
-If we do it remote: You can share your screen in our meeting (MS Teams), or you can use your BlitzStack fork of the project).
+If we do it remote: You can share your screen in our meeting (MS Teams), or you can use your Github fork of the project).
 - When you finish the assignment, we will set up (probably already have) a tech interview (approx. 1h - 2h), where we discuss the solutions and topics around the challenges.
 There is no perfect score for the assignment.
 We will use it mainly as a basis for discussion.
 - It should be a little fun to work with code, so do not worry, and have some fun.